breathwork and pranayama - byron bay

 Pranayama (yogic breathwork techniques):

-Some of Pam's favourite breathing techniques are:
+Some of my favourite breathing techniques are:

 33, 22, 11 through the nose and then the mouth (rebirthing)